An afternoon in early April. I was driving to pick up my kid from school, singing along Coldplay playing in the radio, eating an apple.

 I was scheduled to write about grief weeks ago, but every time I would sit down to write about it – something, ANYTHING – I would go blank.

 Hmmm ….
 I don’t think so.
 I produce content every day.

-Have you dealt with pain the same way?
+Have you tried to ignore your pain away?
 Burying it all somewhere inside where you hold the hurt of the world that never needs to be found again?
 It’s clear that that’s how I have dealt with my grieving.

 It would be great if it were the solution; if it actually healed you.

 Whatever you are trying to lock away, bury, squish, will slowly become the boogie man in the dark alleyways – even though you can’t see it, you know it’s there.
 Thus, you live your life looking over your shoulder because you never know if and when it will attack.

 And attack it will.
 It will jump out of the shadows when you least expect it – shopping for parsley in your local convenience store, entering a birthday party you have been waiting for, or, like in my case, in the middle of a sunny day on a busy street while you are singing and eating an apple.